tejastn10/torrentus/README.md

    npm install
    ```

-3. Start the development server:
+3. Start the application in development mode:

    ```bash
    npm run dev
    ```

-4. Your Electron app should launch automatically in development mode.
+4. The Torrentus app will launch automatically.

 ---